ignasrum/MIP/README.md

 # MIP
-A simple minimal implementation of Internet Protocol (IP)
+A minimal implementation of the Internet Protocol (IP)